UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 ## Requirements for this module
 *   [Zep version 2.0.9 or later](https://beexy.nl/zep2/wiki/doku.php?id=get_zep)
-*   A parallel port (either via a PCIe peripheral or directoy from the motherboard).
+*   A parallel port (either via a PCIe peripheral or a direct bus from the motherboard).

 ## How to test this module
-Simply run `zep-2.0 example.zp` and review to see some common functionality.
+Simply run `zep-2.0 example.zp` and investigate the `example.zp` file to review some functionality.

 ## How to use this module
 1. Copy the files `zep_markers.zm` and `zep_markers_settings.zm` from this repository to a location found by your experiment (_e.g._ your experiment's `/modules` directory).